h31/ProgrammingLabTask3/README.md

-# ProgrammingLabTask3
+# Campus Map (ProgrammingLabTask3)
-Application with Campus Map for SPbSTU students
+Application for Android devices with realisation of Campus Map for SPbSTU students